Carly07/the_gin_shed/README.md

 #### Gin Shop
 ##### Add Product
-Store Owners can add new products to the shop, by navigating to the 'my account' menu and selecting 'Add Product'.
+Store Owners can add new products to the shop, by navigating to the 'Gin Shop' menu and selecting 'Add Product'.
 This directs the user to a simple form for them to enter all the product details rquired.

 ##### Product Results
 Products are displayed using bootstrap cards, with a large product image at top and the product name, price, rating and category detailed in the card body beneath.
 The large image is intended to draw attention to the product.

 Results are listed in rows of 4 on extra large screens, rows of 3 on large and rows of 2 on tablets whilst products are stacked on top of each other on mobile view.
 Rows are separated by a horizontal rule to improve user experience.

-Store owners will also have the ability to edit or delete products for the store by clicking on with the small 'Edit' or 'Delete links on each product.
+Store owners will also have the ability to edit or delete products from the store by clicking on the small 'Edit' or 'Delete links on each product.

 ##### Category Filtering
 A small button indicating the category currently displayed in the results is situated at the top of the page under the 'Product' page heading.
 If the user has selected 'all products' from the navbar, they will see three buttons each referencing a category.
 Users will be able to click these buttons to filter the results to their chosen category.